Our DIY Rust-Oleum RockSolid Garage Floor

 - Nitrite gloves

 The first (and arguably most important) step is to prep your garage floor.
-If your concrete isn’t properly prepped, the product won’t adhere and you’ll spend a ton of time (and money) on this project for nothing.
+If your concrete isn’t properly prepped, the product won’t adhere.
+Then, you’ll spend a ton of time (and money) on this project for nothing.
 Don’t make that mistake!

-*If you’re working with a dirty concrete floor, you’ll want to clean first and remove oil spots with a scrub brush and use Rust-Oleum Cleaner & Degreaser.
+Note: If you’re working with a dirty concrete floor, you’ll want to clean first and remove oil spots with a scrub brush and Rust-Oleum Cleaner & Degreaser.
 Then, you’ll mix the concrete etch (included in the kit) with two gallons of water until it’s fully dissolved.
-From there, you’ll pre-wet the entire floor using a hose, remove pooled water and follow the steps above working in 10×10 sections.
+From there, you’ll pre-wet the entire floor using a hose, remove pooled water and follow the steps above working in 10 square foot sections.

 Continue until you’ve cleaned the entire floor, and then thoroughly rinse it to make sure you remove all of the etching solution.
 They recommend rinsing three times!
-Use your scrub brush (or a squeegee) to get as much of the water pushed out of the garage as you can, and then allow it to dry.
+Use your scrub brush (or a squeegee) to get as much of the water pushed out of the garage as you can.
+Then allow it to dry fully.

 Concrete looks dry far before it actually is, so I recommend a very minimum of 24 hours before you apply the garage floor coating.
 If you can wait longer, that’s even better!
-Just don’t allow anyone to walk in there while it’s drying, so you don’t get it dirty again!
+You don’t want any moisture remaining on the floors.

 Once your concrete is all the way dry, you’re ready to paint the floor!

-Rust-Oleum’s RockSolid Metallic Floor Coating Kit will come with an easy-mix burst pouch with your color already mixed in beginning in February.
-Rust-Oleum sent me a newer kit with the metallic already mixed in it, but if you choose to purchase before then, and don’t have the new kit, read on, and I’ll explain how to add the metallic tint yourself.
 RockSolid is a two-part Polycuramine coating.
 What that means is you’ll need to mix it a bit before it’s ready to be used.
-The pouch has an “A” side and a “B” side – after massaging each individual side to mix them a bit, roll the “A” side until it pops and you can freely mix the two.
+The pouch has an “A” side and a “B” side.
+After massaging each individual side to mix them a bit, roll the “A” side until it pops and you can freely mix the two.
 Shake the packet for at least a minute or so until you’re confident it’s fully mixed up.

 After you’ve cut in, you can pour the floor coating directly on the floor and use your paint roller to spread it around.
 You want it to go on pretty thick – it looks better if it’s a thicker coat!
-I work in small sections at a time – cover the floor, then go back with the roller and swirl it around a bit to create movement in the paint.
+I work in small sections at a time.
+Cover the floor, then go back with the roller and swirl it around a bit to create movement in the paint.
 There’s no official way to do it, just roll around and up and down until the paint has some good swirls in it.
-This creates a really cool metallic-y look when it’s done, and it’s self-leveling and buildable, so you basically can’t mess it up!
+This creates a really cool metallic-y look when it’s done.
+Plus, it’s self-leveling and buildable, so you basically can’t mess it up!

 Be sure to map out your painting path ahead of time so you don’t work yourself into a corner!
 I started working at the door to the house, then painted my way to the garage door so that by the time I was finishing, I was standing outside of the garage.

 Technically, you can stop at just the base coat if you want!
-But, the top coat provides an additional layer of durability and if you mix in the anti-skid powder that comes with it, it’ll make your floor a lot less slippery!
-The plain coating is very smooth and can be a bit dangerous if the floor gets wet at all.
+But, the top coat provides an additional layer of durability.
+Plus, if you mix in the anti-skid powder that comes with it, it’ll make your floor a lot less slippery!
+This has a high gloss finish that is very smooth.
+It can be a bit dangerous if the floor gets wet at all.
 We work in our garage all the time, and power tools and slipping don’t mix well!

 You’ll follow the same process to apply it as before – cut in, then pour it on the floor and use your roller to spread it.
 You don’t need to do the swirls for the top coat, though!